-249.760 Acceptance of nomination: several certificates nominating the same person.
-A certificate of nomination may be accompanied by the acceptance of the nominee If it is, the acceptance shall be indorsed upon the certificate of nomination and signed by the nominee, or it may be by a letter or telegram from the nominee attached to the certificate and filed with it If the certificate of nomination is not accompanied by the acceptance, the nominee may at any time after the certificate is filed and before the time for filing nominations for the office has expired, file his acceptance in the same manner and in the same office where the certificate is filed.
-The officer with whom it is filed shall indorse it and attach it to the certificate of nomination to which it refers Several different certificates of nomination may be filed nominating the same person for the same office and the person nominated may accept one or more of the nominations: but unless such nominee accepts a nomination in some one of the ways and within the time aforesaid, it shall not be considered as completed state at large, or for state Senator or Representative, judge of the circuit court, district attorney, or in any other district composed of one or more counties, shall be filed with the Secretary of State If such certificate of nomination is made by a convention or assembly it shall be filed with the Secretary of State not more than 100 days and not less than 70 days before the day fixed by law for the election.
+249.760 Acceptance of nomination; several certificates nominating the same person.
+A certificate of nomination may be accompanied by the acceptance of the nominee.
+If it is, the acceptance shall be indorsed upon the certificate of nomination and signed by the nominee, or it may be by a letter or telegram from the nominee attached to the certificate and filed with it.
+If the certificate of nomination is not accompanied by the acceptance, the nominee may at any time after the certificate is filed and before the time for filing nominations for the office has expired, file his acceptance in the same manner and in the same office where the certificate is filed.
+The officer with whom it is filed shall indorse it and attach it to the certificate of nomination to which it refers.
+Several different certificates of nomination may be filed nominating the same person for the same office and the person nominated may accept one or more of the nominations; but unless such nominee accepts a nomination in some one of the ways and within the time aforesaid, it shall not be considered as completed.

+249.770 Filing certificates of nomination for state and other offices with Secretary of State.
+All certificates of nomination of candidates for an office to be voted for in the state at large, or for state Senator or Representative, judge of the circuit court, district attorney, or in any other district composed of one or more counties, shall be filed with the Secretary of State.
+If such certificate of nomination is made by a convention or assembly it shall be filed with the Secretary of State not more than 100 days and not less than 70 days before the day fixed by law for the election.
 The names of the members of the assembly and the place of residence of each, with the street and number, if any, shall be entered of record by the secretary of the assembly in the minutes of the meeting.
-A copy of the minutes, certified by the secretary of the assembly, shall be filed with the Secretary of State along with the certificates of nomination If such certificate of nomination is made by individual electors, it shall be filed with the Secretary of State not more than 100 days and not less than 70 days before the day fixed for the election
+A copy of the minutes, certified by the secretary of the assembly, shall be filed with the Secretary of State along with the certificates of nomination.
+If such certificate of nomination is made by individual electors, it shall be filed with the Secretary of State not more than 100 days and not less than 70 days before the day fixed for the election.